-1 Introduction and main results
+1 Introduction

-The purpose of this article is to present, for specific interaction energy function H, rigourous results on the convergence of Gibbs measures $\{\mu{\beta H}\}{\beta}$ when the temperature $T = \beta^{-1}$ of the system goes to zero.
-The limit measures thus obtained are called ground states.
-For most part of the article, the dynamical system is represented by a one-dimensional lattice, or more generally by a transitive subshift of finite type (Σ_G^+, σ) , in which some edges may not follow a given edge.
+The purpose of this article is to present, for one-dimensional lattice-gas models, for specific class of nearest-neighbor interactions H, rigorous results on the convergence of the Gibbs measure $\mu{\beta H}$ as the temperature $T = \beta^{-1}$ of the system goes to zero.
+The limit measures thus obtained are called zero-temperature Gibbs measures.
+For most part of the article, the dynamical system is represented by a one-dimensional lattice, or more generally by a transitive subshift of finite type (Σ_G^+, σ) , in which some edges may not follow a given edge, or equivalently in which some hardcore exclusions apply.
 The exclusion rule is given by an irreducible finite directed graph $G \subset S \times S$.
 The set S of vertices of G represents the possible states of the system at each site.
-We say that the interaction energy function H has long range if it depends on the whole configuration; we say H has short range if it depends only on two adjacent sites.
+We say that the interaction energy function H has infinite range if it depends on the whole configuration; H is then assumed to be Hölder.
+We say H has finite range if it depends only on two adjacent sites.
+Actually, finite range here means nearest neighbor, but it is well known that, by passing to a higher block presentation, one can translate general finite-range models into nearest-neighbor models with more spin states.